How Often Do Women Masturbat? | Explore the Truth

 Apps

-Mobile applications designed for tracking menstrual cycles also include features promoting sexual wellness:
+Mobile applications designed for cycle tracking or wellness may also include features related to relaxation, mindfulness, or sexual well-being:

 • Mindfulness Apps: Some apps guide users through relaxation techniques before engaging in self-exploration.

-These technological advancements empower women by providing tools that enhance comfort levels while exploring their bodies privately.
+These technological advancements empower women by providing tools that can improve comfort, privacy, and self-knowledge while exploring their bodies.

 Many women report regular masturbation.